patrickmounir/aws-wercker/README.md

 Now your setup should be ready

-To test this out simple clone this repo and change something in it (say the welcome message) then push it to master
+- To test this out simply clone this repo
+- and change in it (say change the welcome message)
+- then add commit and push it to master

 After that checkout the app on wercker